Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 var commentService = EPiServer.ServiceLocation.ServiceLocator.Current.GetInstance<ICommentService>();

-If a platform feature is installed on a non-Optimizely CMS site, you can get an instance of a service from the default factory classes provided within the package.
+For non-Optimizely CMS sites, you can get an instance of a service from the default factory classes provided within the package.

 Example